shelldan/employee-tracker/README.md

 9. [Questions](#contact-information)

 ## Description
-To build a command-line application from scratch to manage a company's employee database, using Node.js, inquirer, and MySQL.
+Employee-Tracker is a back-end application to manage a company's employee database, using Node.js, inquirer, and MySQL.

 ## User Story
 ```md